JohnSimerlink/hh2017/README.md

 - make sure to not allow any MYSQL edit priveleges for mysql user that the php app will be using, or else a participant could pown the db
 - if you get a mysql connection error, make sure you have mysql running by running `sudo service mysqld start`
 - `cd hh2017/php-app/hackerheaven2017` && `docker run -v \`pwd\`:/var/www/hh -p 8090:80 -it linode/lamp /bin/bash`
+## Once inside of the docker container
+- `/etc/init.d/mysql stop`
+- `sudo mysqld_safe & mysql -u root`
+- now that you are inside of the mysql command line,  do `source includes/setup.sql`;`